Published on Brock University (http://brocku.ca)

 Value and payment of awards

 You may hold your award at your home university, at another eligible university, or in an eligible Canadian company.
 You must apply at the institution where you wish to hold your award.
 To apply at another university, please contact a faculty member or the department where you wish to work.

 Travel allowances are available if you use your award at a university other than the one where you are currently registered.

 The duration of the award is 16 consecutive weeks on a full-time basis.
 We hold one competition per year.
 At Brock University, students generally hold the award during the Spring/Summer term (May–August), but the award may also be held during the Fall or Winter term.

-Updated application form and guidelines will be available by early January 2015.
-For more information, please contact Brock’s USRA Liaison Officer, Josie Reed at x5208, Office of Research Services.
+Brock University's 2016 USRA application form and guidelines will be available by early January 2016.
+To receive your copy, please email Brock’s USRA Liaison Officer, Josie Reed, Office of Research Services.